retrohacker/documentation/03-upload-download.md

 ### 3. Get comfortable with the Storj `File`

 Both `storj.createFile()` and `storj.getFile()` return a Storj `File` object.
+When we upload or download a file, there's a lot going on behind the scenes.
+Before leaving the client machine, uploaded files are encrypted and split into pieces.
+When downloading a file, the pieces are retrieved from several sources, reassembled, and decrypted.
+Fortunately, the `File` object handles all of that for you.

-This object has a few nice properties to help us learn about it, and methods to help us work with it.
+Storj `File` objects have a few nice properties to help us learn about it, and methods to help us work with it.
 Let's log a few file properties, to get a feel for what we're doing.

 ```javascript
 console.log("name:", file.name)